Managing git ssh-keys for multiple accounts on GitLab and GitHub

 User git

-If you have multiple accounts on for example gitlab.com (e.g. one personal and one work), you can configure the ssh-config as follows
+If you have multiple accounts on the same provider (e.g., one personal and one work account on GitLab), you need:

 host gitlab-private